Low-rise annual

 Average strata fees by building type

 Building type is the single biggest driver of strata fee variation.
 Low-rise buildings with no lifts or shared amenities have simple, low-cost budgets.
-High-rise towers with gyms, pools, concierge services, and complex building systems have budgets that can be ten times higher.
+High-rise towers with gyms, pools, concierge services, and complex building management systems have budgets that can be ten times higher.

 The ranges below reflect typical annual strata fees per apartment across Australian residential strata schemes.